 You do not need to de-clutter your entire home before a session, (after all your house reflects your unique personality which is what makes in-home sessions so great) but you just need to be aware that whatever is in the room will end up in the frames I shoot.

-I'm worried my children will not want to smile for the camera or misbehave
+I'm worried my older children will not want to smile for the camera or misbehave

 Please rest assured that I don't want your children to be anything other than themselves.
 I don't need them to sit still or 'be good', I have a 3-year-old and a 4-year-old who point-blank refuse to pose for me, I've become an expert in taking photos on the run and I have a lot of tricks to make sure that I get those lovely, connected family photos that you are after.
 Please do not bribe your children to behave for me, I find this never works (especially if sweets are involved).
 Of course you know your children best and if you want to give them something as a treat at the end of the session as a motivating factor, that is entirely up to you.